actions-marketplace-validations/begoon_diskspace-action/README.md

 [integration-badge]: https://github.com/begoon/diskspace-action/actions/workflows/integration_test.yaml/badge.svg
 [integration-pipeline]: https://github.com/begoon/diskspace-action/actions/workflows/integration_test.yaml

-# GitHub action "diskspace"

 This GitHub action checks available disk space on a remote host.
+It can be convinient when you deploy to a remote host from the GitHub action, and you want to make sure that there is enough disk space there.

+With this action, you can specify the host and the threshold.
+The action will connect to the host and check that the available disk space is more than the threshold.
+If it is less than the threshold, the action will fail.

+The action uses `ssh` to connect to the remote host.
+The action executes a command to print the available disk space.
+By default, the `df` command is used with some flags.
+Then a regular expression is used to find the number representing the available diskspace.

+If the number is found, it is compared to the `threshold`.
+If the available disk space is less then the `threshold`, the action will fail.
+Otherwise, the action will succeed.

+If the number representing the available disk is not found by the regular expression, the action will fail as well.

 ## Requirements

-`ssh` must be installed on the runner and ssh keys must be configured.
+`ssh` must be available on the runner, and ssh keys must be configured.

 Usually, linux hosts provide `ssh` by default, and the [@shimataro/ssh-key-action](https://github.com/shimataro/ssh-key-action)